If you want to know how to write fast, the speed at which you write has little to do with how quickly you type.

 2. Brainstorm related ideas: When lightning strikes, it’s because there’s a storm (and potential for more lightning).
 After you get an idea, take a moment to see what else is happening in your mind.

 3. Draft short pitch: Encapsulate your idea in a sentence or two.
-Doing this well can be difficult, so I wrote this e-book to help make it easier.

 5. Draft revised short pitch: Now that you’ve done your homework (research), revise your pitch.